Pool Resurfacing in Coco Isle, FL

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.

-Finally, your chosen finish gets applied by experienced crews using proper techniques and timing.
-Whether you select plaster, pebble, or tile, the installation follows manufacturer specifications exactly.
-The pool then cures for several days before filling and startup.
+Finally, your chosen finish gets applied using proper techniques for Florida’s climate.
+Whether you select plaster, aggregate, or premium finishes like Diamond Brite, the application process follows manufacturer specifications to ensure maximum durability.
+The pool then gets refilled, and you receive detailed care instructions for the critical first 30 days.

 Workers in boots and jeans use long-handled rollers to apply a white coating to a surface.
 One worker is holding a spray hose.
 The scene is well-lit, suggesting an outdoor setting or brightly lit indoor area.
 Shadows are cast on the coated surface.